OverJar/World/README.md

 # OverJar![V](https://raw.githubusercontent.com/OverJar/World/main/overjars.png)

 OverJar, the revolutionary world’s first cryptocurrency that pays its users with stablecoin USDC on the fast and secure Polygon blockchain.
 With OverJar, enjoy seamless transactions, fast and low-cost transfers, and access to a thriving crypto ecosystem.
 Join the future of finance and invest in OverJar today!
-Daily buying to claim your earning quicker.
 ![V](https://raw.githubusercontent.com/OverJar/USDC/main/OverJar-Ownership.png)

 - Name: OverJar